andyc99/miu-xinput/README.md

 ## Mappings

 You can change any keyboard key to output any single 360 Controller Axis or a specified angle (relative to the up direction).
+Or define a modifier key to change normal axes to a specified angle.

+The "angle" key mappings will take priority over standard axes, so you don't have to release other keys (e.g. "up") to get the desired angle.

-This remaps the normal left and right controls, A and D, to a 75 degree angle:
+Examples: This remaps the normal left and right controls, A and D, to a 75 degree angle, which I have found gives the fastest cornering speed:

 ```json
 {